Regenerate Lost Bone While Improving Jaw Structure

 When you are missing teeth, it can affect more than just your ability to smile and chew.
-The longer teeth are missing from the jaw, the more likely it is that your bone will begin to deteriorate.
+The longer teeth are missing from the jaw, the more likely it is that the bone will begin to deteriorate.
 When jaw bone atrophy occurs, replacing teeth—especially with dental implants—becomes difficult.
-Fortunately, all four of our practice locations in Springfield, Decatur, Jacksonville, and Litchfield, IL, offer a variety of bone grafting procedures for both preventing and restoring jaw bone loss.
+Fortunately, Illinoisans can depend on the specialists at Oral & Facial Surgeons of Illinois to restore lost bone and allow more patients to become candidates for dental implants.

 Types of Bone Grafting Procedures

 Socket preservation is designed to prevent jaw bone deterioration.
 Rather than allowing the bone to atrophy when a tooth is extracted, our oral surgeons can place a bone graft in the socket to preserve it until it’s time to return to the office for dental implants.
-Usually, we perform socket preservation in the same procedure as a tooth extraction.
+We can perform socket preservation at the same time as a tooth extraction.

-Sinus lift procedures are usually recommended for patients who need dental implants in the upper jaw.
+Sinus lift procedures are often recommended for patients who need dental implants in the upper jaw.
 The sinuses, which are air-filled cavities behind the cheekbones, are separated from the upper teeth by a very thin bone.
-Often, placing a dental implant in such thin bone is difficult, if not impossible.
+Often, placing a dental implant in such thin bone is difficult.
 A sinus lift, also called sinus augmentation, can be performed to supplement the bone and provide a more supportive base for the implant.

-Soft tissue grafts.
-Sometimes, gum disease (periodontal disease) can cause advanced gum recession that requires correction for a dental implant crown to line up nicely with the gum line.
-If this is the case for you, your oral surgeon may recommend a soft tissue graft.
-This type of graft will ensure that the gum lines up around the implant crown for the most lifelike result and a confident smile for our patients.
+Soft tissue grafts ensure that the gum lines up around the implant crown for the most lifelike result.
+Sometimes, gum disease (periodontal disease) can cause advanced gum recession.
 Soft tissue grafts are small pieces of your own oral tissue taken from other areas of your mouth, often the roof of the mouth/palate, and surgically implanted in the area that needs more tissue.
-The improved aesthetic result of soft tissue graft procedures for dental implants is not the only benefit — this type of graft can also help stop further recession of the gums and the bone loss that can result from gum recession.
+This type of graft can also help stop further recession of the gums.